-In October, A Peasant Smoking at a Cottage Door by the great English artist Thomas Gainsborough will be showcased at the Timken and featured alongside the View of Volterra by Jean-Baptiste-Camille Corot from the museum’s permanent collection.
+A Peasant Smoking at a Cottage Door by the great English artist Thomas Gainsborough is on display at the Timken and featured alongside the View of Volterra by Jean-Baptiste-Camille Corot from the museum’s permanent collection.
 On loan from UCLA’s Hammer Museum, the painting will be part of a dossier exhibition called Object lessons: Gainsborough, Corot, and the Landscape of Nostalgia which runs through April 6.

 A Peasant Smoking at a Cottage Door, is one of Gainsborough’s most famous paintings in the idealized rustic genre.
 Its showing at the Timken represents a major partnership with UCLA to allow the public to see a painting that usually remains in storage.

 Gainsborough’s Cottage Door will be displayed together with Corot’s View of Volterra, painted 50 years apart, to demonstrate how landscape painting changed at the end of the eighteenth and beginning of the nineteenth centuries.

 Gainsborough painted a scene of happy peasants resting after a hard day of labor that does not reflect reality.
 Even in the eighteenth century it was a part of nostalgic rural lore derived from literature.
 Half-a-century later, Corot painted the approach to the Italian town of Volterra as a memory of time past.
 The painting is not a topographical view of the village but a peaceful recollection of an idealized hill town still rooted in a life unchanged through the centuries.
 Corot gave no indication of the modern world, rendering the sort of unspoiled place that his patrons travelled to see.
 Both artists used nostalgia to create the subject for their paintings.